jadroman/BookCatalogAspNetWebApi/README.md

   - Go to the folder "Bookcatalog.WebReact" using cmder or powershell
   - run "npm install" to install the packages
+    - if "unable to resolve dependency tree" error arise, then run "npm install --force"
   - run "npm start" to run the React app
   - Username and password for the app should be in my cover letter or proposal